udu3324/mcChatRelay/README.md

 </p>
 <h2>mcChatRelay</h2>
 mcChatRelay is a java application that relays messages from a server to discord.
 Minecraft will be required to run a instance first, so the program can hook to its latest.log file.
+You can also parse messages sent in chat to send special messages to discord.
+For example, events, giveaways, alerts, and more.
+It is recommended to have some type of reconnect mod to keep the minecraft instance online.

+<h2>Minecraft Versions</h2>
+mcChatRelay can work on about every minecraft version.
+It is as long as if there is a log fie it can hook up to and read off of.

 <h2>Dependencies</h2>
 In the repository, dependencies are already installed and is in a package called ExternalLibraries.